KhalilGibrotha/redesigned-guacamole/CONTRIBUTING.md

-# Contributing to Confluence Documentation Automation
+# Contributing to Confluence Documentation Publisher

 Thank you for your interest in contributing!
-This document provides guidelines for contributing to this project.
+This project provides reusable GitHub Actions workflows for publishing documentation to Confluence.

 ## Code of Conduct